7 Important X (formerly Twitter) Analytics Metrics for Marketing Agencies

 Focus: How individual posts perform.

-Metrics: Impressions, Engagements, Engagement Rate, Likes, Replies, Reposts, Profile Visits, Video & Media Views, Bookmarks.
+Metrics: Impressions, Engagements, Engagement Rate, Likes, Replies, Reposts, Profile Visits, Video & Media Views, Bookmarks, Link Clicks.

-Value: Helps pinpoint which content engages the audience most.
+Value: Helps pinpoint which content engages the audience most and drives website traffic.

 Focus: Differentiates between paid and organic tweets.